HomeTools & UtilitiesPlay Store

 How we vet a new app before installing

 A hidden gem is only a gem if it is safe, and the Play Store does not catch everything.
 Before we install anything unfamiliar we run the same quick checks, and they take about thirty seconds each.
+The habit is more useful than any single rule, because once it is automatic you stop installing the dud listings that waste an afternoon.

 First, read the reviews from the bottom up, sorting by most recent rather than most helpful.
-A flood of five star reviews all posted in the same week is a red flag we have learned to trust.
-Second, tap See more next to About this app and check the last updated date.
-Anything untouched for a couple of years may not behave well on a current phone.
-Third, and this is the one most people skip, tap the App permissions line near the bottom of the listing and read what it wants before you commit.
-A simple flashlight asking for your contacts tells you everything you need to know.
-We walk away from those without a second thought.
+A flood of five star reviews all posted in the same week is a warning we have learned to trust, and so is a string of recent one star reviews complaining that a once-good app went ad-heavy after an update.
+The most helpful reviews are often months old and no longer reflect what the app does today.
+Second, tap See more next to About this app and check the last updated date and the size.
+Anything untouched for a couple of years may misbehave on a current phone, and a tiny utility that somehow weighs eighty megabytes is usually carrying ad libraries you do not want.

 Permissions and the downsides to watch

-The honest downside of gem hunting is volume.
-For every keeper we find, we install three or four apps that turn out to be mediocre, ad heavy, or abandoned.
-That is simply the cost of looking past the curated charts, and it is why the vetting habit above matters so much.
-The flip side is that uninstalling on Android is painless, so there is no real risk in trying something and dropping it the same day.
-Treat your phone like a workbench, not a museum, and the process stays fun.
+For every keeper we find, we install three or four apps that turn out to be mediocre, ad heavy, or simply abandoned.
+That is the cost of looking past the curated charts, and it is exactly why the vetting habit above matters so much.
+The good news is that uninstalling on Android is painless and leaves almost nothing behind, so there is little real risk in trying something and dropping it the same day.
+Treat your phone like a workbench rather than a museum, install on a whim, and clear out anything that has not earned its space by the end of the week.

 Going beyond Play for even rarer finds

-The Play Store is the safest place to start and where most people should stay, but it is not the only catalogue out there.
-Some of the most interesting open source tools never appear on Play at all because the developers prefer stores that build apps from source and flag tracking openly.
-If you have exhausted the gems on Play and want to push further, our pillar on the best app store apps for Android covers the alternatives we trust, and the wider tools and utilities hub collects the rest of our hands on guides.
-Start on Play, build the vetting habit here, and only then branch out once you know how to tell a real gem from a dressed up dud.
+If you have exhausted the gems on Play and want to push further, our pillar on the app store apps for Android covers the alternatives we trust and how to install them safely, and the wider tools and utilities hub collects the rest of our hands on guides.
+Start on Play, build the vetting habit here, and only then branch out once you can tell a real gem from a dressed up dud at a glance.

 Frequently asked questions